lshatok/boilerplate/src/telemetrix/README.txt

  3)  GENERAL
  4)  SUPPORT
  5)  STANDARDS
- 6)  WATCHTOWER
+ 6)  WEBTELEMETRY

 1. INTRODUCTION
 =================================
-Thank you for using (or trying) the CITTIO, Inc. SNMP Agent for Linux distributions.
+Thank you for using (or trying) the WEBTELEMETRY, Inc. SNMP Agent for Linux distributions.

 This SNMP Agent for Linux operating systems is a software program built on